scidsg/hushline/docs/threat-model.md

 - **Informative Messages for Senders and Receivers:** Hush Line educates its users about the significance of encryption and the steps required to ensure message confidentiality.
 This includes prompts for receivers to add a public PGP key if they haven't already, and notifications for senders about the encryption status of their message.

-### IP Address Disclosure

-- **Transparency about IP Visibility:** The platform informs users about the visibility of their IP addresses when submitting a message.
-This disclosure encourages the use of privacy-enhancing tools like Tor Browser for users seeking additional anonymity.

 ## Conclusion

 Hush Line's threat model acknowledges the variety of adversaries that users may face and implements a robust security architecture to mitigate these risks.
 By encrypting data at rest, minimizing data collection, and educating users on security practices, Hush Line aims to offer a secure and private platform for communication.